The asymptotic charges of Curtright dual graviton and Curtright extensions of BMS algebra: Asymptotic charges

 into

-where we have assumed the de Donder-like plus traceless gauge fixing.
+where we have assumed the de Donder-like plus traceless gauge fixing and so the equation of motion \eqref{eqfix}.
 We note that since $H^{\mu\beta\gamma\nu}$ is contracted with a (2,1) irreducible tensor, therefore all other representations different from (2,1) on the contracted indices do not enter.
 This forces a further identity on $H^{\mu\beta\gamma\nu}$ in the determination of $j^{\mu}$

 We get, using antisymmetry property on $(\beta,\gamma)$ and identity \eqref{id}

 Integrating by parts we get

 where